tayloraswift/jpeg/examples/README.md

 Marker Segment          ::= type:JPEG.Marker data:[UInt8]
 ```

-The `.segment(prefix:)` method returns either a prefixed or regular marker segment; the `.segment()` method is a convenience method which always expects a regular marker segment with no prefixed entropy-coded segment.
+The `segment(prefix:)` method returns either a prefixed or regular marker segment; the `segment()` method is a convenience method which always expects a regular marker segment with no prefixed entropy-coded segment.

 To allow the lexing functions to recover on end-of-stream instead of crashing the application, we wrap them in the following `waitSegment(stream:)` and `waitSegmentPrefix(stream:)` functions, making sure to reset the file position if end-of-stream is encountered: